lateinit-apps/guitar-app/docs/PRD.md

 - [ ] download tabs in .gp5 format
 - [ ] tab viewer

-*Note: by release here are considered release category from our database, look [here](db-schema-explanatory.md) for explanation.*
+*Note: "release" should be construed as `release` entity from our database, look [here](db-schema-explanatory.md) for explanation.*

 ## Release version